lblod/app-digitaal-loket/README.md

 ###### Deltas submissions: extra considerations

 ####### Separate publication-triplestore
-Due to performance issues, related to the high useage of this module, a seperate triplestore (virtuoso) has been introduced to offload the publication of the data.
+Due to performance issues, related to the high usage of this module, a separate triplestore (virtuoso) has been introduced to offload the publication of the data.
 This architectural change is currently under evaluation.
 The criteria for evaluation will be: the performance win vs the practical consequences of such change.

 If deemed succesful, we might consider moving the other publication graphs to the triplestore too.